-The second phase of the popular Made in Derby interactive walk of fame will be announced this Saturday.
+The second phase of the popular Made in Derby project will be announced this Saturday.

 Ten new stars will be unveiled in the Market Place and Iron Gate on Saturday (14th September) morning from 11.30am.
 The ten new stars have once again been chosen by Derby residents and will help navigate citizens from the Market Place into the heart of the Cathedral Quarter.